rr-/python_template/README.md

     - isort
     - pylint
     - mypy
-- setup.cfg template
+- Poetry template
 - type hints stubs (PEP-561)
 - GitHub actions template
-- Makefile

 To use it:
 - copy the directory tree
 - replace every `template_project` occurrence with a name of your project
 - replace every `Author Name` occurrence with your name
-- change README.md
-- change the `description` in `setup.cfg`
-- go through Makefile and setup.cfg.
+- go through every field in `pyproject.toml`

 ## Installation